AppFolioOnboarding/tasks/tasks/01_initialization.md

 ---
 title: As a developer I want a continuous deployment environment setup for my new Rails application.
+new_title: Deployment Environment
 ---

+## As a developer I want a continuous deployment environment setup for my new Rails application.

 Acceptance criteria:
 - [ ] GitHub is used for source control.